Third-Party Reports of Misconduct or Misuse of Foundation Funds

 Download a Copy

-A person may report to the Foundation a good faith concern regarding the legality or propriety of the actions of Foundation Persons or of the use of Foundation funds by contacting the Foundation's Vice President, General Counsel and Secretary (Michele S. Warman).
+A person may report to the Foundation a good faith concern regarding the legality or propriety of the actions of Foundation Persons or of the use of Foundation funds by contacting the Foundation's Executive Vice President, Chief Operating Officer, and General Counsel (Michele S. Warman).
+Communications to Michele Warman should be directed to: tel: (212) 838-8400; email: email@example.com; or mail: 140 East 62nd Street, New York, NY 10065 attn: Michele S. Warman.
+Reports also may be made to EthicsPoint, a third-party reporting service authorized by the Foundation to receive such reports.
+Reports may be submitted to EthicsPoint via a telephone hotline: 1-844-446-5361 or website: www.mellon.ethicspoint.com.
 Reports to the Foundation can be made verbally or in writing, in person or anonymously.
 The Foundation encourages as much detail as possible in the report and the submission of documentation supporting the concern in order to facilitate investigation.

 The Foundation will investigate these reports with care and take corrective action as it deems necessary.
 If confidentiality is requested, the Foundation will protect the identity of the person reporting a concern to the greatest extent practicable given the needs to conduct a fair and thorough investigation and to take any necessary corrective action.
 Accordingly, the Foundation cannot promise complete confidentiality.